gabrielhumpire/gabrielhumpire.github.io/content/publication/phdthesis/index.md

 ---
-title: "Deep Learning for Localization and Segmentation in Thorax Abdomen CT."
+title: "Deep Learning for Localization and Segmentation in Thorax Abdomen CT"
 authors:
 - admin
 date: "2020-02-15"